Working with the Disability Resource Centre

 Inclusive teaching and learning practice is a high priority at Deakin, so in many cases your needs may already be met by standard practice.
 You are also able to liaise directly with faculty or services staff (for instance, library staff) to make arrangements for your own access and learning.

 Deakin also accepts that some students will choose to not disclose their disability, health or mental health condition for personal reasons.

-The University manages personal information and health information in accordance with the Information Privacy Act 2000 (Vic.) and the Health Records Act 2001 (Vic.)
+The University manages personal information and health information in accordance with the Privacy and Data Protection Act 2014 and the Health Records Act 2001 (Vic.)